People of the Institute

 iShack Project Manager: Damian Conway with Andreas Keller and Ray Swilling.

 Research Fellows: Jess Schulschenk and Luke Metelerkamp(both MPhil in Sustainable Development Planning and Management)

 Food co-ordinator: Mathilda Davids caring for the Guest House and Farm to Fork eating.

 Green Cafe - Thembi Mamela and Ivoritha Davids make amazing coffee and snacks.

 Guest House supervision – Nomsie Johnson (longest employed person by Lynedoch Development and the Sustainability Institute).

 Driver – Kerneels Claasen (born at Lynedoch, and part of this community all his life), assisted by Stanley Siphondo, also responsible for building and maintenance.

-Finances – Rene Human (book-keeper, ex-Cape Minolta after 14 years of working in this business) working with Shaun Claasen (ECD project co-ordinator, financial administrator, Certificate in Book-keeping and IT) together with Colleen Erasmus and Anlo Lintvelt as Finance Administrators.
+Finances – Rene Human (book-keeper, ex-Cape Minolta after 14 years of working in this business) working with Anlo Lintvelt and Olivia Erasmus as Finance Administrators.